amandeepjutla/transmute/README.md

 ### Transmute

 #### About
-*Transmute* will be a convenient tool to convert between roughly equivalent doses of psychiatric drugs within a given class.
+`transmute` will be a convenient tool to convert between roughly equivalent doses of psychiatric drugs within a given class.
 It is not yet usable.